 Bottle filters reduce chlorine and particulate (VI) only.

-These filters reduce lead, benzine, asbestos, particulate (I),1, 2, 4 -trichlorobenzene.
+These filters reduce lead, benzine, asbestos, particulate (I),1, 2, and 4 -trichlorobenzene.
 It also reduces select pharmaceuticals, pesticides/herbicides, TTHMs, Atrazine, and other contaminants found on their datasheet.

 How Long Does Brita Filter Last?